WisnuArdhi28/eunhamirror/README.md

 **1. Required Fields**

+- `GITHUB_TOKEN`: itHub Token, Don't Leak This Token, Or Your Account Will Be Compromised!, Keep It A Secret, Get Your Token From: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+- `GITHUB_ORG_NAME`: Your GitHub Organization Name, Where Your Dumps Will Be Stored
+- `GITHUB_USER_NAME`: Your GitHub Username
+- `GITHUB_DUMPER_REPO_NAME`: Leave Untouched If You Have Forked My Repos
+- `GITHUB_DUMMY_REPO_NAME`: Leave Untouched If You Have Forked My Repos
+- `TELEGRAM_CHANNEL_NAME`: Channel Tag Where Your Dumps Will Be Posted Example: @boxdumps
+- `DUMPER_REPO_WORKFLOW_URL`: Example: https://github.com/box-automation1/dumper/actions
+- `GITHUB_USER_EMAIL`: Email Of Your GitHub Account
 - `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather). `Str`
 - `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot. `Int`
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. `Int`